harnitsignalfx/apmworkshop/apm/python-manual/README.md

 1. "send request" is our new parent span
 2. "child span" is our new child span

-The rest of the spans are auto-instrumented!
+The rest of the spans are auto-instrumented as before!

 3. If you expand on the "child span", you'll notice the operation.name tag set as "sleeping!" describing the action just as we specified in our code.